 - Click Export.

 How to modify/update data.

-Under the current legislation, individuals already have the right to ask you to modify or update data you hold on them in your systems (for example if they change email address).
-This will not change under the GDPR, but as we know, the penalties for breach under the GDPR are more severe.
+Under GDPR, individuals have the right to ask you to modify or update data you hold on them in your systems (for example if they change email address).

 Follow this step-by-step process to learn how to edit the information on any contact property:

 - Search for the contact you want to edit, and click the name to open their contact record.